|Nutritional Guidelines (per serving)|

 Process crab apples in a boiling water canner for 20 minutes.
 From 1,001 to 3,000 feet altitude, process for 25 minutes.
 For 3,001 to 6,000 feet in altitude, process for 30 minutes.
 Higher than 6,000 feet, process for 35 minutes.

-Common uses for crab apples include jellies and jams because of their high pectin content, but also in crab apple butter, a spread that doesn't rely on pectin.
+- Common uses for crab apples include jellies and jams because of their high pectin content, but they are also used in crab apple butter, a spread that doesn't rely on pectin.
 Crab apples also find their way into desserts like crab apple pie and pickles, all of which require significant added sugar to be palatable.